-My name is Peter, and this is my financial journey.
+My name is Peter Romano, and this is my financial journey.

 There are many things I can reflect on when it comes to the things my parents did well while raising us.
 Yet, what sticks out the most was their never-ending commitment to making sure we understood the value of money.

 Trying to show how responsible I was, I’d immediately respond by saying, “Yes!
 The price is X dollars.”
-What I realize now is that my mom wasn’t asking because she wanted actually to know the price, she was asking so I could understand the real price of what would go into getting that baseball card, snowboard, or CD.
+What I realize now is that my mom wasn’t asking because she wanted actually to know the price.
+She was asking so I could understand the real price of baseball card, snowboard, or CD.

 Yet, as life has shown us, being fiscally responsible can only protect us so much.
 There are things in life that happen that we frankly cannot control.
 Family members get sick, and people get laid off, families separate, children are born – the list goes on.

 These unexpected expenses cannot always be covered by a single stream of income from one job, no matter how much that job pays.
-Sometimes, it means a family must take money from their savings and find themselves with nothing left but their weekly incomes.
+Sometimes, it means a family must take money from their savings.
+They may find themselves with nothing left but their weekly incomes.
 This is one of my greatest fears for my own family, and why I helped launch HappyNest.

 By using HappyNest, I’ve learned that investing doesn’t have to be large chunks of money; it can be a steady stream that is as little as $10.
 In the end, life is really a marathon, not a sprint.
-By dedicating more of my income to investing in real estate, I am diversifying my income stream and preparing myself and my family for a financially stable life – something I hope HappyNest can help you do as well.
+By dedicating more of my income to investing in real estate, I am diversifying my income stream.
+I am preparing myself and my family for a financially stable life – something I hope HappyNest can help you do as well.

 My name is Peter Romano, and that is my financial journey.